nationalarchives/DiAGRAM/inst/text_content/glossary.md

 ## System Security

 **Definition**: **A secure system can protect data from deletion or modification from any unauthorized party, and it ensures that when an authorized person makes a change that should not have been made, the damage can be reversed.
-Definition from Forcepoint, <a href = "https://www.forcepoint.com/cyber-edu/cia-triad" target="_blank">https://www.forcepoint.com/cyber-edu/cia-triad.</a>**
+Definition from <a href = "https://www.forcepoint.com/cyber-edu/cia-triad" target="_blank">Forcepoint.</a>**

 **Data source**: JISC digital skills survey results